City’s Portion is about 10% of Your Tax Bill

 The City uses multiple tactics to reduce its reliance on property taxes and keep its share of the property tax bill manageable.

 - Abate Taxes to Save Residents Millions: Historically, the City has abated tax levies related to the debt issued to pay for large capital projects.
 When bonds are issued to pay for projects, such as the new police station, the City does not collect property taxes to pay those back.
 Instead, the City utilizes sales, liquor, hotel/motel taxes, and other general revenues to pay the debt.
-In 2018, the City’s tax abatement efforts reduced the entire levy by 40% – or $8.3 million total in property tax savings!
+In past years, the City’s tax abatement efforts reduced the entire levy by 40% – or $8.3 million total in property tax savings!

 - Maintain a Balanced Tax Base: Careful planning for community and economic development means St. Charles enjoys a healthy mix of nearly 2000 retail, commercial and industrial businesses.
 This diversification provides economic stability and means businesses, visitors and area consumers share in the cost associated with keeping St. Charles running successfully.